• Skip to primary navigation

 • When possible, buy local and organic fruit.

-• If the dough get too sticky and hard to work with, just pop tit back in the fridge or freezer to chill for a few minutes then keep going.
+• If the dough gets too sticky and hard to work with, pop tit back in the fridge/freezer and chill for a few minutes then keep going.

-• Embrace galettes inner rusticity and chill ~ there’s no need to worry about any sort of perfection when assembling.
+• Embrace galettes inner chill on don’t worry about perfection when assembling.

 Reader Interactions